 "We have reached our full capacity in the summer but in the winter, early spring and late fall we can still receive more tourists," Mayor Mato Frankovi says.
-"At these times the city is not crowded, the weather can be perfect for exploring the old town and of started in June to operate the first direct course Dubrovnik is as beautiful as always."
+"At these times the city is not crowded, the weather can be perfect for exploring the old town and of course Dubrovnik is as beautiful as always."

-THE LARGEST SHIPYARD IN CROATIA
+BRODOSPLIT: THE LARGEST SHIPYARD IN CROATIA